jku-vds-lab/jku-vds-lab.github.io/_publications/2021_preprint_multilevel-embedding.md

 # Use this if you have an external project website
 external-project:

+# (deprecated)
-# The reference to the video entry
+# # The reference to the video entry
-video: 2021_preprint_multilevel-embedding
+# video: 2021_preprint_multilevel-embedding
-# The reference to the preview video entry
+# # The reference to the preview video entry
-#preview-video:
+# #preview-video:

+# the youtube-id of the video
+youtube-id: jmYuzgFglLc
+# the youtube-id of the preview-video
+preview-youtube-id:

 # the prerint
 pdf_local: /assets/papers/2021_preprint_multilevel-embedding.pdf